 Chang said DirecTV had “basically” reached terms on agreements for both the network and the local stations on March 29.
 The satellite-TV provider later was told that Tribune still had concerns with the network portion of the deal, so DirecTV decided to release a statement on March 31 that acknowledged it had an agreement only for the local stations.

-Tribune’s local broadcast stations and WGN America were blacked out to DirecTV’s customers (DTV) after midnight April 1.
+Tribune’s local broadcast stations and WGN America were blacked out to DirecTV’s customers (DTV:US) after midnight April 1.
 More than 5 million subscribers have lost at least one channel, DirecTV said.
 Tribune owns local Fox and CW affiliate stations in markets including Los Angeles, New York and Chicago.

 Tribune, the Chicago-based owner of the Los Angeles Times and the Chicago Tribune newspapers, filed for bankruptcy in December 2008, one year after a leveraged buyout led by real- estate billionaire Sam Zell.